-- 5. Pull the manual starter handle slowly until you feel resistance.
-Then give a strong pull straight out to crank and start the engine. - 6.
-After the engine starts, slowly return the manual starter handle to its original position before releasing. - 7.
-Slowly return the throttle grip to the full closed position.
+4. Pull the manual starter handle slowly until you feel resistance.
+Then give a strong pull straight out to crank and start the engine.
+Repeat if necessary.

+5. After the engine is starts, slowly return the manual starter handle to its original position before releasing it.